-This report details the Construction Noise and Vibration Management Sub Plan for the construction of the Pendle Hill High School project.
+This report details the Construction Noise and Vibration Management Sub Plan for the construction works to be undertaken at Glenwood High School.

 An assessment of noise and vibration impacts from the required processes to be undertaken during the construction period of the project (including ground works and construction) has been undertaken and suitable treatments, management controls, perioding measurements and community engagement has been detailed in this report.